WalletWasabi/WasabiDoc/docs/building-wasabi/ContributionChecklist.md

 - Wasabi Research Club is a weekly online call, focused mainly on Bitcoin privacy.
 Everyone is welcome to join the discussions.
 However, being familiar with the topic (if there is such) is recommended.
 Discussions might be recorded and published on the Wasabi Wallet [YouTube channel](https://www.youtube.com/c/wasabiwallet).
-You can find the schedule, call link, past recordings and more from [Wasabi Research Club repository](https://github.com/zkSNACKs/WasabiResearchClub/).
+You can find the schedule, call link, past recordings and more at the [Wasabi Research Club repository](https://github.com/zkSNACKs/WasabiResearchClub/).

 ## Learn how we work
 - To understand how Wasabi CoinJoins work, read [Zero Link: The Bitcoin Fungibility Framework](https://github.com/nopara73/zerolink) and explore the [Documentation](/using-wasabi/CoinJoin.md).